Yu Chang Player Props: Red Sox vs. Mets

-On Saturday, Yu Chang (hitting .206 in his past 10 games) and the Boston Red Sox play the New York Mets, whose starting pitcher will be Max Scherzer.
+On Sunday, Yu Chang (coming off going 1-for-4 with a home run and an RBI) and the Boston Red Sox play the New York Mets, whose starting pitcher will be Carlos Carrasco.
 First pitch is at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Athletics.
+In his most recent game, he hit a home run while going 1-for-4 against the Mets.

 Yu Chang Game Info & Props vs. the Mets